 Check out the Gran Destino Tower with its unique lighting effects — both inside and outside of the hotel — and its giant Christmas tree.

-Last year at Disney's Animal Kingdom Lodge, a new tradition began with a life-sized gingerbread baby giraffe — a Gingeraffe, if you will!
-And this year, beginning Nov.
-23, a life-sized baby zebra joins the giraffe.
-Starting Dec.
-6, you can even purchase a Gingeraffe cookie.
+In 2021, Disney's Animal Kingdom Lodge began a new tradition with a life-sized gingerbread baby giraffe — a Gingeraffe, if you will!
+In the following year, a life-sized baby zebra joined the giraffe.
+Back for their fourth year, Ginger the gingerbread giraffe and Debra the zebra return Nov.
+24, 2024.

 Disney's Fort Wilderness Resort & Campground